Connect with us!

 This legal obligation exists because a single lapse in judgment or moment of distraction can lead to devastating collisions with other motorists or pedestrians.

 When someone acts with disregard for their duty to drive safely and puts others at risk, they may be considered negligent.
 To prove liability in a car wreck case based on negligent behavior, plaintiffs must demonstrate certain arguments.
-The Florida injury lawyers at Kogan & DiSalvo could help a claimant establish negligence in a car accident case.
+The Florida car accident lawyers at Kogan & DiSalvo could help a claimant establish negligence in a car accident case.

 Duty of Care